 What exactly is a one year filing penalty for criminal offenses under Rhode Island law?

 Typically, one year filings are only offered by city solicitors or prosecutors for first time offense misdemeanor allegations.
 However, a person can be sentenced to numerous one year filings.
 The types of offenses typically warranting a filing include: domestic assault, failure to relinquish a telephone, cyberstalking, cyberharassing, domestic disorderly conduct, simple assault, simple assault domestic, harassing phone call, reckless driving, and shoplifting.
 This is one of the most lenient forms of punishment for an alleged criminal offense in Rhode Island.
 A filing is always better than a period of probation or a suspended sentence.
+You should contact a RI criminal defense lawyer before you accept any plea deal.

 Case put on shelf for a year